top of page

 “Despite growing up in the suburbs, I was still fortunate to have many moving experiences within nature and working with the earth.
 I have many fond memories of my mother taking me to our community parks to show me local wildlife.
 As a young boy, my father would also bring me to his landscaping projects, where I tried my best to contribute to the work but took greater joy in playing in the dirt.
 One of the most awakening memories I have of nature was visiting the mountain valleys outside Monterrey, Mexico, with family.
 I remember being amazed by the insects and plant life in the area.
 I also have heartfelt memories of family reunions in rural Mississippi forests and jumping in rivers and grilling catfish with family.”

-laura edwards, board member
+Tiffany Armas, board member

 professional images on this page by wright photographs